Yasir-Hossain-Katib/D-Money-API-Testing/README.md

 ## D-Money: Finance Transactional Platform

 D-Money is a robust and user-friendly finance transactional platform designed to streamline monetary operations for users such as Admins, Agents, Customers, and Merchants.
+The platform also ensures transparency through balance management and transaction statements, making it an ideal solution for managing day-to-day financial activities with accountability and ease of use.
 It empowers users to perform secure and efficient financial transactions, including:

  -Deposits